Philadelphia Drug Manufacturing Defense Lawyer

 If a defendant were to be charged with manufacturing a Schedule I or II controlled substance, they would face serious felony charges that come with a prison term of up to 15 years and fines of up to $250,000.
 Schedule I and II controlled substances are more dangerous and addictive than other drugs, which is why they are punished so severely.
 These drugs include meth, heroin, cocaine, and similarly dangerous drugs.

-Depending on your unique circumstances, you may be sentenced to only a few months in prison or many years.
+Depending on your unique circumstances, you may be sentenced to only a few months in prison for drug crimes, or many years.
 Your case’s outcome will depend on the drugs involved, the manner in which they were produced or prepared, and your criminal history.
 Your role in the operation will also be considered.
 Whether you were a leader or a follower can influence the severity of your penalties.
 Repeat offenders tend to be punished more harshly than first-time offenders.
 Your exact situation may differ from that which is described here.
 It is imperative that you seek assistance from our experienced Philadelphia drug manufacturing defense attorney who can help you with your case.

 How an Attorney Can Defend Your Drug Manufacturing Charges in Philadelphia